Scotland Study Abroad Program at the University of Edinburgh

 Do any of the departments have restrictions?

-- Due to the popularity of English literature courses, students who want to take third-year courses in the English department must have taken four English literature courses and received grades of B or better.
+- English Literature: Students who want to take third-year courses in the English department must have a Junior standing when they arrive and have taken four English literature courses for gradse of B or better.
 Please note that Edinburgh does not consider interdisciplinary classes, composition or creative writing classes or workshops, comparative literature classes, or freshman year seminars to be literature courses.

-- Students wishing to take first-year business studies courses at Edinburgh will need to have already taken an introductory level business studies course at college or university and received a grade of B or better.
+- Business: Students wishing to take first-year business courses at Edinburgh will need to have already taken an introductory level business course and received a grade of B or better.

-- In order to be considered for third-year politics or international relations courses, students will need to have taken four previous politics or international relations courses and received a B or better in all of them.
+- Politics and International Relations: In order to be considered for third-year politics or international relations courses, students will need to have taken four previous politics or international relations courses and received grades of a B or better.